firezone/firezone/docs/docs/deploy/install-server.md

    configuration.
 1. Edit the default configuration located at `/etc/firezone/firezone.rb`.
    We've chosen sensible defaults that should be a good starting point for most installations.
-For production installations, you'll want to specify your FQDN and enable ACME for certificate issuance and renewal:
+For production installations, you'll want to specify a valid external URL and enable ACME for certificate issuance and renewal:

    ```ruby
    # Auto-generated based on the server's hostname.